All the essential protection you need...

 Thermal Palms are a great alternative to hot stone massage.
 They are soft hand-held heat modalities which provide long lasting heat as they cushion and protect bone during massage.

 The practice of applying structured or unstructured pressure, tension, motion, or vibration manually or with mechanical aids to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels, to achieve a beneficial response.
+A form of therapy, massage can be applied to parts of the body or successively to the whole body, to aid the process of injury healing, relieve psychological stress, manage pain, and improve circulation.

 Vacuum/Suction therapy is a non-invasive technique using a mechanical vacuum/suction device.
 This technique has various benefits including stimulating muscles, breaking down cellulite and fatty deposits, eliminating toxins, improving lymphatic drainage, improving blood flow and skin elasticity, reducing muscle tension, removing stretch marks and scars, lifting, toning and sculpting the body etc. This therapy can be used on the body and the face.
 Devices used for this technique include but are not limited to Dipomed, Edermology, Striort and Fibroderms.